tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/README.md

 Spring Cloud provides tools for developers to quickly build some of the common patterns in distributed systems.
 Many of these patterns are provided via wrapping the battle-tested components found at NetflixOSS.

 This is maven based multi-module project structure.
-The parent project contains various child projects to get started with [Spring Cloud Version: Dalston.SR1](http://cloud.spring.io/spring-cloud-static/Dalston.SR1/).
+The parent project contains various child projects to get started with [Spring Cloud Version: Greenwich.RELEASE](http://cloud.spring.io/spring-cloud-static/Greenwich.RELEASE/).

 Here, the focus is to experiment various microservices patterns quickly using Spring cloud technology stack with plain-vanilla approach instead of building microservices for complex real-world functional use cases.

 ## Key Learning Goals

+Spring Cloud Upgrade from Dalston.SR1 to Greenwich.RELEASE @ [see](https://github.com/tirthalpatel/Learning-Spring/blob/master/gs-spring-cloud/gs-microservices/upgrade-notes.md)

 * __Centralized External Configuration backed by a Git Repository__ --- Spring Cloud Config
 * __Service Registry and Client Side Load Balanced Discovery__ --- Spring Cloud Netflix Eureka + Ribbon-Enabled RestTemplate with Eureka